lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/33_listCompanies.md

 ### Why start with List Companies ?

 When the application starts up, it currently calls the API-Gateway endpoint `/companies`.
-This will pull ALL the companies and ALL of their associated data from your DynamoDB database and this over-fetching can impacts the application performance.
+This will pull ALL the companies and ALL of their associated data from your DynamoDB database, this over-fetching can impact the application performance.
 By facading this call behind AppSync we can hide any changes to the API-Gateway from the client and control how much data is returned to the client on each call.

 ### Client Changes